birc-stormtroopers/rmq/README.md

 [^4]: It is not the only question, of course, you could also ask if there is a completely different approach to get there, but I don't know any such approaches, so I will pretend that you asked the first question.

 [^5]: The algorithm where we split an array at the smallest value and the recursively construct the tree for the left and right array runs in $O(b)$ if the array is $b$ long, because we need to locate the smallest element in each recursive call.
 The linear time algorithm avoids this.

-[^6]: We always finish with a push, so you can leave the last 1-bit implicitly and save one bit--or a factor of two--from the size the block table, if you want.